 Connect to Support is a website for people looking for adult social care services, advice and support.Go to Connect to Support

-For a list of library's which provide talking books visit http://www.rotherham.gov.uk/homepage/18/find_your_local_library_and_customer_service_centre.
-The British Wireless for the blind fund exist to help improve the daily livings of visual impaired people, who are unable to afford specially adapted radio, by providing the equipment on loan for free.
-For more information visit - www.blind.org.uk
+The British Wireless for the Blind Fund exist to help and improve the daily lives of visual impaired people who are unable to afford specially adapted radio.
+They do this by providing the equipment on loan for free.
+For more information, please visit their website by following the link here.

 Here's the details you wanted

 You can increase or reduce the size of the text by clicking the up or down buttons on the toolbar.
 The text can be increased by up to 3x its original size.

 Click this button to change to a different typeface.
 There is a choice between serif, sans-serif and comic sans fonts.